CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

 ### Challenge 3

-Create a website that has a fixed nav like the image below.
-By fixed nav I mean the navigation bar will always display and the content below it will scroll underneath.
+Create a website that has a fixed navigation like the image below.
+By fixed navigation I mean that the navigation bar will always display and the content below it will scroll underneath.

 The links should allow you to jump to different points on the page.
 You'll need to use an `id` for this.